eirikbrandsaas/ContTimeHetAgentExample/README.md

 ## See the pdf to read an overview of the model and the numerical methods

 ### Currently the code contains:
-- Matlab
+1. Matlab
--- Code to solve the decision problem in the standard model with the implicit method -- Code to solve the decision problem with housing using the implicit method
+  -  Code to solve the decision problem in the standard model with the implicit method
+  -  Code to solve the decision problem with housing using the implicit method
-- Julia
+2. Julia
--- Code to solve the decision problem in the standard model with the implicit or explicit model (Thanks to Garrett)
+  - Code to solve the decision problem in the standard model with the implicit or explicit model (Thanks to Garrett)